geovedi/book-notes/2022/confidence-man.notes.md

 ## Many People Are Saying
 - Introduction
-  - The text discusses Donald Trump's presidential campaign and his use of controversial rhetoric and tactics to appeal to voters.
+  - Donald Trump's presidential campaign and his use of controversial rhetoric and tactics to appeal to voters.
 - Trump's Anti-Muslim Sentiment
   - Trump's campaign began in 2015 with anti-immigrant rhetoric, particularly targeting Mexican immigrants.
   - The Paris attacks in November 2015 fueled his fear-based appeal, and he focused on anti-Muslim sentiment.